That's So Raven: Casting

-The program and its primary cast were announced in November 2001; Raven-Symoné was revealed to be portraying the titular character Raven; she had previously worked as a child actor on the NBC sitcom The Cosby Show.
-Raven-Symoné was reported to be Disney's first African American female star, and the first African American woman to have her name in the title of a comedy series.
+The program and its primary cast were announced in November 2001; Raven-Symoné was revealed to be portraying the titular character Raven; she had previously worked as a child actor on the sitcoms The Cosby Show and Hangin' with Mr. Cooper.
+Raven-Symoné was reported to be Disney's first African American female star, and the first African American woman to have her name in the title of a comedy series at the network.
 Joshua Alston of The A.V.
-Club called her role on the show her "most successful phase" and praised her physical comedy.
+Club called Raven-Symoné's role on the show her "most successful phase" and praised her physical comedy.
 Marsh cited her humor and commitment to comedy as a reason for her success.
 She is credited as "Raven" throughout the series.

 The supporting cast was also first announced in November 2001.
 Orlando Brown portrays Raven's close friend Eddie and Anneliese van der Pol plays Chelsea, another of Raven's friends.
 Tricia Dixon was originally listed in the casting announcement before van der Pol joined the cast.
 Kyle Massey portrays Raven's younger brother, Cory.
 Rondell Sheridan portrays Raven's father, Victor.

-T'Keyah Crystal Keymáh plays Raven's mother Tanya for the first three seasons; she left the show because she had initially expected to only work on three seasons and because she was required to provide full-time care for her ailing grandmother.
+T'Keyah Crystal Keymáh plays Raven's mother Tanya for the first three seasons; she left the show because she had initially expected to only work on three seasons as she was required to provide full-time care for her ailing grandmother.
 Within the show's storyline, it is explained Tanya has traveled to England to pursue higher education.

 Guest stars in the series include Jenifer Lewis as Raven's grandmother Vivian and Anne-Marie Johnson as famous fashion designer Donna Cabonna in the show's fourth season.

 Writing

 Poryes believed it was important to write the scripts with honesty rather than talking down to the young audience.
-The writers endeavored to present meaningful stories to children, including lessons about friendship, but tried not make the messages too "preachy".
+The writers endeavored to present meaningful stories to children, including lessons about friendship, but tried not to make the messages too "preachy".
 The series was written to reflect life as a typical teenager while also incorporating comedy, particularly through its central focus on physical humor.
 Van der Pol said the actors typically were not permitted to deviate from their scripted lines; however, Ross stated Raven-Symoné would improvise "comic bits".
 Alston described the show's nature as "goofy" with a "kid-friendly" comedy style, but also noted its complex stories revolving around "ethical challenges".
 The episodes did not typically air in the order of their production due to the lack of serialization in their stories.